darkavenger75/mk312lite/README.md

 The front panel goes directly on top of the PCB.
 Use washers on the pots to level the front panel as required.
 Bottom closes with plain aluminum panel.
-Plastic rails with slots hold the whole thing together.
-Details will be provided later.
+Plastic rails with slots hold the whole thing together, please find a makeshift design under "images".